 Students receiving Federal student financial aid must maintain Satisfactory Academic Progress (SAP) at Tulane in order to remain eligible for Federal aid consideration.
 All students who receive federal financial aid are expected to complete a minimum number of credit hours and maintain a minimum grade point average each semester as demonstration that they are making satisfactory academic progress.
 The Financial Aid Office evaluates SAP after the completion of each semester (Fall, Spring, and/or Summer).
-Federal regulations require that the standards applied to students receiving financial aid also apply during periods when a student is not receiving federal financial aid.
-All semesters of enrollment must be considered in SAP (even summer, and even when a student is not receiving federal financial aid).
+Federal regulations require that the standards applied to students receiving financial aid also apply during periods when a student is not receiving federal financial aid).